 Both Virginia and Edna note that Tessa is their chance to get it right, and that’s true, but Tessa is already screwed up as is.
 All Virginia and Edna are doing is making the damage worse.

 Like Virginia, Tessa knows what it’s like to seek appreciation with no strings attached.
 She gets little appreciation as is, and when she finally gets it, Edna goes from talking about the magazine to suggesting that she change her look.
 Given how much of a rebel Tessa is, I’m actually surprised she even went along with the hairdo, especially after saying that maybe her mother has a reason to fight.

 But just when it seems like she and her mother may have found common ground, she finds Virginia’s blouse is undone in the back.
-This indicates to Tessa that Virginia still isn’t willing to put family first, but fooling around with men when she can.
+This indicates to Tessa that Virginia still isn’t putting family first and fooling around with men.
 It’s unfortunate because while I’m not a fan of this version of Tessa, it was sad to see her be so proud of her work, only to discard it after realizing her mother was out having sex with another man.

 I’m gonna say this, though: Tessa is part to blame for Virginia arriving at this point.
 Had Tessa not planted that bow-tie, Edna wouldn’t have suspected things were going on between Bill and Virginia, thus things would have gone on as usual and Virginia probably wouldn’t have been as invested in Dan Logan as she is now.
 I know, that’s a stretch, but you can connect some of the dots there.